Highs in the 90s to snow the next day? Colorado braces for wild weather

 “Right along the front range, one main reason is that, before the front comes in, you get downslope warming and compressional heating,” said Barjenbruch.
 Downsloping, which occurs when air moves down a hill or mountain, can result in warming as its air pressure increases near the earth’s surface.
 For every 1,000 feet a pocket of air sinks, it warms 5.5 degrees Fahrenheit.

-“Then we switch to this big upslope and cooling … it’s a double whammy,” Barjenbruch said.
+“Then we switch to this big upslope and cooling. … It’s a double whammy,” Barjenbruch said.
 “There’s not much moderation with these air masses.
 That’s the big difference from something that moves into the eastern U.S.”

 The start of fall in the High Plains